aisingapore/TagUI/docs/reference.rst

 live
 ###################
-Wait for user confirmation before continuing.
+Run steps interactively and immediately see the output.
 The user must enter "done" before the flow continues.

 .. code-block:: none